Nebulizer Treatment for Dogs and Cats

 Nebulizers are delivery systems in which bulk liquids containing dissolved drugs are put into a fine particle mist.
 The resulting mist is breathed in, allowing delivery directly to the respiratory tract.
 Inhaled therapy allows higher concentration of antibiotic to be delivered where needed without toxic levels being reached.
 Symptoms are alleviated and breathing eased.
 Nebulization therapy breaks up congestion, which supports an animal’s immune response.
 A major benefit of nebulization therapy is seeing quick, positive results.

 Upper respiratory infection (URI) causes animals not to breathe through the nose.
 Effective therapy for upper respiratory infections in the nasal sinus takes a step to allow “nose breathing” while inhaling.
-Nebulization works best if animals can breathe through their nose getting to the source of the problem.
+Nebulization works best if animals can breathe through their nose, getting to the source of the problem.

 Antibiotics are often added to the drops and dropped in the nose to get dual effect.
-Some use the drops in both eyes and then drop in nose.
+Some use the drops in both eyes and then in the nose.
 This is safe as you are making eye drops.

 - 10 cc Saline solution (0.9% NaCl)

 - Put in bottle and use in nose.

 - Compressors provide a source of compressed air for aerosol therapy for inhalation.
 They are small and quiet.

 - Nebulizers are 12 cc cups used to hold the medication for treatment.
 They are connected to the nebulizing compressor to deliver medicated therapy for URI.

 - Nebulizing cages can be adapted from a regular kennel or a mobile carrier with the ventilation holes and door covered with Plexiglass.
 You want some ventilation so no need to make it airtight.